GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/load_jobs.md

 ### Loads By Hour
 The pie chart displays the percentage of load jobs carried out over the hours of the day.

+**Method of Interpretation: Percentage of load jobs carried out at 12 a.m. during the current week**

 ![Loads By Hour](../images/load_jobs/Image7.png)

 ### Loads By Day of Week